Automated External Reporting

 New approach to address challenges

 Automated External Reporting (AER) is Deloitte’s approach to help companies move past these challenges and significantly reduce their reliance on manual, spreadsheet-driven processes inherent in current external reporting activities.
-AER helps our clients leverage existing data and technology by providing efficient, sustainable, and technology-enabled processes to enhance external reporting and overcome operational inefficiencies.
+Using AER to automate financial reporting helps our clients leverage existing data and technology by providing efficient, sustainable, and technology-enabled processes to enhance external reporting and overcome operational inefficiencies.

 Some tangible financial benefits may include: